Who we are

 Columbi Salmon aims to develop Europe’s leading sustainable salmon farming company, with improved animal welfare and minimal environmental footprint.

 Columbi Salmon was founded by the Refsnes family, Norwegian salmon industry veterans who saw a need for salmon production with an improved environmental footprint.

 When faced with the option of continuing to invest in ocean production or moving operations onshore, the Refsnes family chose innovation.
-We at Columbi Salmon are now on the path to producing 15,000-20,000 tonnes of sustainable food by 2023-24, while contributing to job creation and a better quality of life in the communities in which we are present, wherever in the world they may be.
+We at Columbi Salmon are now on the path to producing 12,000- 15,000 tonnes of sustainable food from the second half of the 2020's, while contributing to job creation and a better quality of life in the communities in which we are present, wherever in the world they may be.

 Our first step is establishing land-based salmon farming in Oostende, Belgium, and over the coming years we plan to establish more production facilities throughout Europe.